Device Configuration Table

 SPC matrix memory [KWords] The total matrix memory available in thousands of words.
 If you exceed your Matrix Memory Utilization in your model, consider if there is a need for circuit partitioning.

-Max converter weight (ideal switches) Maximum total weight of converters that can be assigned to a single Standard Processing Core for the given configuration.
+Max converter weight (ideal switches) Maximum total weight of converters that can be assigned to a single Standard Processing Core for the given device configuration.
 Converter Weight is a non-linear measurement that differs for each converter.
 If you exceed this value in your model, consider if there is a need for circuit partitioning.

 Contactors (ideal switches) Maximum number of ideal contactors that can be assigned to a single Standard Processing Core for the given configuration.
 If you exceed this value in your model, consider if there is a need for circuit partitioning.